Malian Women's Championship

-The Malian Women's Championship also called Women's Ligue 1 is the top flight of women's association football in Mali.
+The Malian Women's Championship also called Women's Ligue 1 (French: Championnat du Mali féminin) is the top flight of women's association football in Mali.
 The competition is run by the Malian Football Federation.

 History

 Women's football was born in Mali on 1994 by the creation of the Bamako League.
 This league was held every year until 2014.
 It was dominated essentially by Super Lionnes d'Hamdallaye and AS Mandé who both won many titles.

 On 2016, the Malian Football Federation created the first national women's championship.

 Champions

 The list of champions and runners-up: